sumanpirabakaran/roadconditionmonitoring/README.md

 ## Introduction

 The Real-Time Road Damage Detection project is a Python application that aims to identify and visualize various types of road damage in images.
 It utilizes deep learning models for object detection and provides real-time feedback on road damage instances in uploaded images.
+Dataset and models that are used to build this application are uploaded in this following link https://drive.google.com/drive/folders/1r4yNniq0kE05Ph5NqL9lzTmLXXT-0ZjP?usp=share_link.

 ## Project Overview